Tom Service: Writing

 Since 1999 Service has written about classical music for The Guardian newspaper.

 In his 2012 book Music as Alchemy: Journeys with Great Conductors and their Orchestras, he examined music through studies of and interviews with six conductors, each preparing a performance with their orchestra.
 In a four-star review in The Daily Telegraph, Sameer Raham described the book as "excellent" and an "enthralling study".
 Suzy Klein of New Statesman also found it to be "excellent", while expressing disappointment that the conductors themselves weren't able to clearly describe "what makes an exceptional, alchemical conductor".
 The Economist found the interview portions "not particularly rewarding" but said "the book's strength is in its mix of stories and perspectives".

 In 2013, Service collaborated with composer and conductor Thomas Adès to write the book Thomas Adès: Full of Noises.
 Conversations with Tom Service.
 Opera News described the book as "two hundred pages of brilliant talk" and said of Service that "there's no doubting the intelligence he brings to the project".
 Classical Music magazine described the conversations as “a great battle of wills and provokes an unapologetically complex book”.

 Teaching

-Service was Professor of Music from 2018 to 2019 at Gresham College and has taught at the Trinity College Of Music.
+Service was Professor of Music from 2018 to 2019 at Gresham College and has taught at Trinity College Of Music.

 Personal life

+His mother was the British actress Joanna Tope (1944–2024).

-In 2015 Service married violinist Alina Ibragimova whom he first met while interviewing her for The Guardian.
+In 2015 Service married Russian violinist Alina Ibragimova, whom he first met while interviewing her for The Guardian.
 They lived in Greenwich, London.
-The couple divorced in 2018.
+They later divorced.

+In 2023, Service married writer and dramaturg Victoria Saxton in Deal Town Hall.